 The 194th, with D Company, was moved, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.

 The tank battalions were sent to the area around the Lingayen Gulf.
-The company was near a mountain, so many of the tankers climber to the top.
-On the mountain, they found troops, ammunition, guns but were just sitting there watching the Japanese ships in the gulf.
+The company was near a mountain, so many of the tankers climbed to the top.
+On the mountain, they found troops, ammunition, and guns but were just sitting there watching the Japanese ships in the gulf.
 They had received orders not to fire.
 The tankers walked down the mountain and waited.
 They received orders to drop back from the mountain and let the Japanese occupy it.
 They watched as the Japanese brought their equipment to the top of the mountain.
 The Americans finally received orders to launch a counterattack which failed.

-On December 22, the companies were operating north of the Agno River and after the main bridge was bombed, on December 24/25, it made an end run to get south of the river and not be trapped by the Japanese.
+On December 22, the companies were operating north of the Agno River and after the main bridge was bombed, on December 24, it made an end run to get south of the river and not be trapped by the Japanese.
 The tanks held the south bank of the river from west of Carmen to the Carmen-Akcaka-Bautista Road with the 192nd holding the bank east of Carmen to Tayug northeast of San Quintin.
 Christmas Day, the tankers spent the night in a coconut grove.
 As it turned out, the coconuts were all they had to eat.
 From Christmas to January 15, 1942, both day and night, all the tanks did was cover retreats of different infantry units.
 The tanks were constantly bombed, shelled, and strafed.

-The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
+The tanks formed a new defensive line known as the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.
 At Bayambang, Lt.
 Petree’s platoon lost a tank.
 It was at this time that D Company lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
 The company commander, Lt.
 Jack Altman, could not bring himself to totally destroy the tanks, so they removed the alternators.
-The Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
+The Japanese repaired them and used them in Bataan.
+The sergeant of the one tank, which had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
 The tank commander received the Silver Star.